IBSilver/GameDevelopment/GameDevelopment/citm_desvj_project_template-L08/README.md

  - Music for scenes and level & Fx for jump, death and win.
  - The player can move left or right, jump, die and win.
  - The player can obtain coins.
+ - This version have only the second level map.
  - Walking & flying enemies added!!

  ## Navigation